Introduction to JavaScript Array includes()

 Output:

 Explanation: The above script starts looking for the word ‘will’ in the array from position 2.
-Indexes start from 0 and hence the start position for search will be from the word ‘learn’.
+Indexes start from 0, and hence the start position for search will be from the word ‘learn’.
 After the index 2 positions, there is no ‘will’ present.
-That means when it will start from index position 2 it will never find the word will, though it is present in the array.
-This will make the include function to return a false in the result.
+That means it will never find the word will when it starts from index position 2, though it is present in the array.
+This will make the include function return a false in the result.

-The above screenshot here gives the result as false though ‘will’ is present in the array.
-As explained above due to start point this is the expected result.
+The above screenshot gives the result as false, though ‘will’ is present in the array.
+As explained above, this is the expected result due to the start point.

 Conclusion